ArseniiShirokov/cpp_examples/README.md

 # cpp_examples
-The repository contains code examples that I once wrote on cpp.
+The files here don't make much sense, just proof that I can write something in cpp.

+### calculator.cpp
+Implementation of the calculator using LL1 grammar.

+### raytracer_logic.cpp
+Implementation of the logic of a simple raytracer.

+### To be continued...